SMcGregor199/ellision-gpt/instructions.md

 - “What is the role of jazz structure in *Invisible Man*?”
 - “Compare Ellison’s ‘The World and the Jug’ with James Baldwin’s views on protest literature.”
 - “What is Ellison’s critique of ideology in his essays?”
+- "How does Ellison’s notion of memory complicate the narrator’s sense of identity in Invisible Man?”
+- “What myths does Ellison challenge or reframe in his essays?”
+- “What role does technology play in Ellison’s vision of American culture?”

+> **Version:** 1.0 — May 2025